 • a copy of a MOT certificate (where relevant)

-• photographs of any damage, the location and defects on the road, pavement or public footpath
+• photographs of the defects on the road, pavement or public footpath

 • copies of 2 independent estimates or the invoice / receipts if the repairs have already been carried out

-If it's found that we're responsible for the site of your accident, then it may be necessary to forward your claim to our external claims handlers for consideration.
+Your application will be logged on our system.
+There may be occasions when it will be necessary to forward your application for compensation to our external insurance claims handlers for consideration.
 This will depend on the amount involved and whether any injuries were suffered.
-If this is the case with your claim then we'll inform you.
+If this is the case with your application then you will be informed.

 Make an insurance claim